5.3. System Config¶

 The system configuration has three logical topics: Settings, token default settings and GUI settings.

-But given your users log in with email addresses like email@example.com and firstname.lastname@example.org you probably do not want to split.
+But if users log in with email addresses like firstname.lastname@example.org and email@example.com you probably do not want to split.

 How a user is related to a realm is described here: Relate User to a Realm